MicrosoftDocs/power-pages-docs/power-pages-docs/important-changes-deprecations.md

 Starting November 2023, legacy Power Pages studio is deprecated.
 Use [Power Pages design studio](configure/design-build-overview.md) to edit your websites.

-### Why can't I create a portal from Power Apps?

-As part of providing a streamlined and improved experience for makers to create a website, all the site creation experience is now provided through [Power Pages](https://make.powerpages.microsoft.com).
-You can create secure, enterprise-grade, low-code business websites with Power Pages.
-More information: [Create a site with Power Pages](getting-started/create-manage.md)

-### Why don't I see Dynamics 365 portal templates in Power Apps?

-You can create websites using the Dynamics 365 templates from [Power Pages](https://make.powerpages.microsoft.com).
-More information: [Dynamics 365 templates](templates/dynamics-365-apps/overview.md)

-### Why don't I see Dynamics 365 portal templates in Power Pages?

-If you are using [Power Pages](https://make.powerpages.microsoft.com) for the first time, you won't see Dynamics 365 portals in your first site creation.
-You will see them in subsequent sites created, provided that the environment has any of the Dynamics 365 applications installed in it.

-### Why don't I see my Portals created in Power Apps under the **Apps** list in Portals Studio?

-Starting October 2023, portals created in Power Apps portals will show in [Power Pages](https://make.powerpages.microsoft.com), More information: [Manage sites created in Power Apps](/power-apps/maker/portals/manage-existing-portals)

 ### Will I lose access to all portals and websites that I created in Power Apps?

 No. You continue to have access to all the portals and websites that you created through the Power Apps Maker portal.
 You can access these from [Power Pages](https://make.powerpages.microsoft.com).
 More information: [Manage sites](admin/manage-sites.md)